tsmith165/copy_file_path_and_contents/README.md

 -   Copy the file path and content of the current file in the editor
 -   Copy the file path and content of selected files in the file explorer
 -   Copy the file path and content of all open tabs in the editor
--   Two formatting options:
-    -   Copy path and content
-    -   Copy path and content with divider
 -   Keyboard shortcuts:
     -   `ctrl+alt+c` to quickly copy the current file path and content
     -   `ctrl+alt+o` to quickly copy the file path and content of all open tabs